DShaulov/AP2-Chat-DotNet/README.md

 AP2-Chat-DotNet-WebAPI and AP2-Chat-DotNet-React must run together in order to function properly.
 The WebAPI uses JWT tokens for request authorization.

-** The WebAPI and React projects must run on the ports specified in their configuration files in order for singalR to work:
-  7201 for the API and 3000 for React.
-(Cors policy with all hosts allowed blocks react-signalr) **

 ### How to run AP2-Chat-DotNet-Rank:
-1) Open solution in Visual Studio.
+1) Clone the repository and open it.
+2) Open AP2-Chat-DotNet.sln to open the solution.
-2) Right click on AP2-Chat-DotNet-Rank project -> Set as Startup Project.
+3) Right click on AP2-Chat-DotNet-Rank project -> Set as Startup Project.
-3) Click Start (green arrow).
+4) Click Start (green arrow).

 ### How to run WebAPI + React:
-1) Open solution in Visual Studio.
+1) Clone the repository and open it.
+2) Open AP2-Chat-DotNet.sln to open the solution.
-2) Right click on the solution -> Set Startup Projects -> Multiple Startup Projects -> AP2-Chat-DotNet-React (start) + AP2-Chat-DotNet-WebAPI (start).
+3) Right click on the solution -> Set Startup Projects -> Multiple Startup Projects -> AP2-Chat-DotNet-React (start) + AP2-Chat-DotNet-WebAPI (start).
-3) Open AP2-Chat-DotNet-React in terminal and run "npm install" to install required packages.
+4) Open AP2-Chat-DotNet-React in terminal and run "npm install" to install required packages.
-4) Click Start (green arrow).
+5) Click Start (green arrow).

-### How to change ports for the WebAPI:

 ### Hardcoded Users:
 The WebAPI makes use of services and static data structures in order to simulate a database.